Video compression can make or break your online courses.

 Master the compression

 After months of writing your content, hours of preparation, days of filming and a few sleepless nights to process your images, you are nearing the finish line.
-The only step left on your to-do list is to export your final edit for Didacte.
+The only step left on your to-do list is to export your final edit for Workleap LMS.

 Video compression is the last step before uploading your file onto your platform.
 Video compression is a crucial step in the video creation process.